 - 97% of teacher participants incorporate the experiments and learned concepts in their classrooms.

 For more information on upcoming ASM Materials Camps®, please visit ASM Materials Education Foundation.

-Each spring, the NACE Foundation invites high school science students to participate in a day-long mini-camp held during NACE International’s annual CORROSION conference.
-At CORROSION: Opportunities Realized, students will conduct engaging and hands-on corrosion experiments from the NACE Foundation’s popular cKit™ (Corrosion Toolkit), as well as explore academic, research, and career opportunities from university students and industry professionals during a tour of the CORROSION exhibit hall.
+Each spring, the NACE Foundation invites high school science students to participate in a day-long mini-camp held during AMPP’s annual conference and exposition.
+During the camp, students will conduct engaging and hands-on corrosion experiments from the popular cKit™ (Corrosion Toolkit), as well as explore academic, research, and career opportunities from university students and industry professionals during a tour of the exhibit hall.

 Explore scientific principles in:

 - Activity series of metals